ercankilic/AdventOfCode/README.md

 make
 ```

 There is a Cmake option to choose which inputs is using while compiling and running.
 By default this option is _off_ state.
-If it is _off_ state, make command copy files under inputs folder otherwise inputs/real folder.
+If it is _off_ state, make command copy files under inputs/test folder otherwise inputs/real folder.

 ```bash
 -DREAL=ON
 ```

+I am not going to share real inputs as stated in the Advent of Code about page.
+If you'd like test my code with your real input, please locate those on proper folder.

 ### Run
 ___